 The main arteries of Jalan Barat and Jalan Gading will play vital roles in linking TRX to the neighbouring areas of Imbi and Bukit Bintang respectively, with both being revamped with pavement upgrades, extensive greenery and landscaped features.

 The Jalan Gading streetscape will encompass three distinct sections which flow into each other, mimicking the riverine origins of Kuala Lumpur.

-Wide natural granite pavements with meandering patterns and shallow step elements, bringing to mind streaming waterways, continue from the Lifestyle Street section that starts from Starhill Gallery, through the small plaza and Las Ramblas-style central pedestrian block of Gading Central.
+Wide natural granite pavements with meandering patterns and shallow step elements, bringing to mind streaming waterways, starts from Starhill Gallery, through the small plaza and Las Ramblas-style central pedestrian block.

-The final stretch, dubbed Festival Street, is designed to be a buzzy, lively prologue to TRX’s North West Plaza, a large open area with public art and pockets of lush greenery, offering the first taste of TRX’s signature green city concept.
+The final stretch is designed to be a buzzy, lively prologue to TRX’s North West Plaza, a large open area with public art and pockets of lush greenery, offering the first taste of TRX’s signature green city concept.

 From here, choose one of the many walkways available for a short, breezy and shaded stroll to the central park which cascades over a luxury mall, as all road converge on this stunning green heart of the Tun Razak Exchange.

 “The TRX public realm will be a new benchmark in Malaysia, and can be a model for other cities around the world,” Datuk Azmar says.